sammy007/homebrew-cryptonight/README.md

 ====================
 Monero (XMR) & Quazarcoin (QCN) formulas for [Homebrew](http://brew.sh).
 Tested on Mac OS X 10.9.

+Don't forget to install Command Line Tools for Xcode, otherwise you might get `malloc.h` not found errors.

 Wallets
 -------
 First of all you have to add repo: